Client Credentials¶

 Accessing protected resources¶

-After obtaining an access token, it can be used to call the Management API to manage grants, view logs or query the users locks.
+After obtaining an access token, it can be used to call the Tapkey Web APIs to manage grants, view logs or query the users locks.
 Take a look at the available operations to learn about the endpoints Tapkey provides.

 Info